-If you’re sick of crappy exercise bikes and want to buy a decent one, the Bodymax B15 is well worth your time.
+If you’re sick of crappy exercise bikes and want to buy a decent one, the Bodymax B15 (Amazon) is well worth your time.
 As well as having a fairly cool design, this is a very stable, comfy bike that has everything you need to do spinning at home.

 Everything is adjustable, so you can get the seat and bars set just right for your body.
 And the toe straps here fit well and keep you from slipping.

 Although it’s solid, there’s a set of wheels at the front so you can move it where you like.
 And setup isn’t as horrible as you might think.
 An easy build taking around 30 mins tops.